SDGforskning/sdg-strings/SDG04_query_topic_WoS.md

   (
     ("scholarships" OR "scholarship program*" OR "fellowship*" OR "sponsorship*" OR "exchange program*" OR "grant$") NEAR/15
-        ("student*" OR "higher education" OR "trainee*" OR "student exchange$" OR "student mobility") )
+        ("student*" OR "higher education" OR "trainee*" OR "student exchange$" OR "student mobility" OR "study abroad" OR "overseas stud*")
+  )
 AND
   ("least developed countr*" OR "least developed nation$"